There are many things we want to leave behind this year and some things we won’t need ever again.

 5. Other people’s thoughts about you.

-As Martha Graham says, “What other people think about you is none of your business.”
+As Martha Graham said, “What other people think about you is none of your business.”
 Don’t let other people’s thoughts of you shift the way you think about you or the way you live your life.
 Usually all of this thinking about what other people think is a waste of time because they aren’t actually thinking about you the way you think they are.
 Whew, so much thinking about thinking.
 Give yourself the freedom to make decisions based on what you know is best for you.

 6. Doing it alone.